DavidJara2201/DavidJara2201.github.io/index.md

 ## Profile:

 Undergraduate student of the statistics major in the "Universidad Nacional de Colombia" in Medellin.
-With emphasis in statistical methodologies for data analysis, data science, data manipulation, etc.
+With emphasis in statistical and machine learning methodologies for data analysis, data science, data manipulation, etc.

 Solid background using R, Python and Excel for statistical analysis including statistical inference, supervised and unsupervised learning, data visualization, anomaly detection, natural language processing, etc. power BI for business intelligence, as well as, SQL for relational databases.